 Customer credit risk is managed by each business unit subject to the Company's established policy, procedures and control relating to customer credit risk management.
-Trade receivables are non-interest bearing and are generally on 30 days to 60 days credit term.
+Trade receivables are non-interest bearing and are generally on 0 days to 180 days credit term.
 Credit limits are established for all customers based on internal rating criteria.
-Outstanding customer receivables are regularly monitored and any shipments to major customers are generally covered by letters of credit.
-The Company has no concentration of credit risk as the customer base is widely distributed both economically and geographically.
+Outstanding customer receivables are regularly monitored and any shipments to major customers are generally covered by letters of credit, The Company has no concentration of credit risk as the customer base is widely distributed both economically and geographically.

 An impairment analysis is performed at each reporting date on an individual basis for major clients.
-In addition, a large number of minor receivables are Companyed into homogenous.
-Companys and assessed for impairment collectively.
+In addition, a large number of minor receivables are grouped into homogenous groups and assessed for impairment collectively.
 The calculation is based on actual incurred historical data.
-The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets disclosed in Note 6 (a).
+The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets disclosed in Note 7b.
 The Company does not hold collateral as security.
-The Company evaluates the concentration of risk with respect to trade receivables as low, as its customers are located in several jurisdictions and industries and operate in largely
+The Company evaluates the concentration of risk with respect to trade receivables as low, as its customers are located in several jurisdictions and industries and operate in largely independent markets.